mitsuba-renderer/mitsuba3/docs/src/python_interface/rendering_scene.rst

     film.set_destination_file('/path/to/output.exr')
     film.develop()

-One can also write out a tonemapped JPG of the same rendering using the ``Bitmap`` class:
+One can also write out a gamma tone-mapped JPEG file of the same rendering using the :py:class:`mitsuba.core.Bitmap` class:

 .. code-block:: python

-    # Write out a tonemapped JPG of the same rendering
+    # Write out a tone-mapped JPG of the same rendering
     from mitsuba.core import Struct
-    bmp = film.bitmap(raw=True).convert(Bitmap.PixelFormat.RGB, Struct.Type.UInt8, srgb_gamma=True)
+    img = film.bitmap(raw=True).convert(Bitmap.PixelFormat.RGB, Struct.Type.UInt8, srgb_gamma=True)
-    bmp.write('/path/to/output.jpg')
+    img.write('/path/to/output.jpg')

-The ``raw`` argument in :code:`film.bitmap()` specifies that we are interested in the raw data of the film in order to convert it ourself into the desired format.
-When passing ``False``, the data will automatically be converted into the format specified in the scene file.
+The ``raw=True`` argument in :code:`film.bitmap()` specifies that we are interested in the raw film contents to be able to perform a conversion into the desired output format ourselves.

 The data stored in the ``Bitmap`` object can also be cast into a NumPy array for further processing in Python: